 Is Reality Malleable?
 Why Do Some People Seem To Have All The Luck?
 Discover How To Tap Into Altered States To Bend Reality, And Make The Impossible, Possible In This FREE Masterclass By The Founder Of Mindvalley, Vishen Lakhiani.

-When was the last time you considered intuitive vs. sensing?
+When was the last time you considered sensing vs. intuition?
 Do you ever mistake the two also?
 Share with us in a comment below!